argonne-lcf/user-guides/docs/aurora/aurora-pe.md

 Aurora PE and OneAPI SDK versions can be viewed with `module avail` and switched with `module load` commands.
 The Aurora PE modules utilize Lmod's hierarchical module system to allow seamless switching between versions of the Aurora PE and its components.
 For example, if the user loads a different version of the `oneapi` SDK, the other modules in the Aurora PE, such as `intel_compute_runtime`, `mpich`, and `spack-pe-gcc`, will be reloaded to guarantee compatibility.
 In short, the hierarchical modulefile system ensures that the module environment is self-consistent with minimal user input.

 ## Aurora PE and /soft

 The Aurora PE is installed in `/opt/aurora` and is mounted as a read-only squashfs. `/soft` is also available to provide software not present in the Aurora PE.
 Modules in `/soft/modulefiles` are not part of the default environment in order to avoid filesystem metadata overhead, which can have significant performance impacts.
 Users wishing to use software in `/soft` will need to first run `module use /soft/modulefiles` to access the modules.

-The Aurora PE has a longer-term upgrade cadence, so ad-hoc software requests will be fulfilled through software installations in `/soft`.
-Such software installations will be considered for incorporation into the Spack PE during upgrade cycles.
+The Aurora PE has a longer-term upgrade cadence (on the order of months), so ad-hoc software requests will be fulfilled through software installations in `/soft`.
+Pre-release previews of Aurora PE components may also be made available in `/soft` for testing. `/soft` installations will be considered for incorporation into the Aurora PE during upgrade cycles.

 Modules in `/soft` may conflict with modules in the Aurora PE.
 Lmod has some limitations in automatically handling module conflicts, so the user may need to manually resolve module conflicts arising from modules outside of the Aurora PE.
-In order to reduce the likelihood of accidental module clashes, a separate `preview-modules/<PE_VERSION>` modulepath is available for each Aurora PE version which contains modules that directly conflict with a given PE version.
+In order to reduce the likelihood of accidental module clashes, a separate `preview-modules/<PE_VERSION>` modulepath is available for each Aurora PE version which contains modules that conflict with a given PE version.